The Best Beaches In Kauai

 Secrets Beach - Kauai - Hawaii - rocky cove

-Not really a beach but more of a natural swimming pool, Queen’s Bath is fed by a freshwater stream and the Pacific Ocean.
+Not really a beach but more of a natural swimming pool, the Queen’s Bath is fed by a freshwater stream and the Pacific Ocean.
 It’s beautiful to stare at but deadly to swim in throughout the year.
-Powerful waves that lash without warning have been known to literally suck swimmers out to sea.
-Nonetheless, if the trail is not too muddy and slippery (as it often is), it’s still a pretty sight but only when the seas are calm.
-No facilities or lifeguards.
+Powerful waves that lash without warning have been known to suck swimmers out to sea literally.
+Nonetheless, if the trail is not too muddy and slippery (as it often is), it’s still a pretty sight, but only when the seas are calm.
+Access to the Queen’s Bath is sometimes restricted due to trail conditions.

 Hideaways Beach

 One of the cutest beaches in Kauai, Pali Ke Kua – better known as Hideaways Beach – is a cove with a tiny sliver of golden sand dwarfed by the cliffs of the Princeville resort area.
 Unless you’re a guest of the St. Regis, parking is very difficult with just eight spots allocated to the public.
-My advice is to just wait for a few minutes until somebody leaves (I waited for 15 minutes during the late afternoon).
-Once you’ve scored a parking spot, follow the trail down to the beach via a makeshift rope-assisted staircase.
+Once you’ve scored a parking spot, follow the trail to the beach.
 There are wonderful views to the west and the east from the beach, and sea turtles often don’t mind sharing the limited sandy real estate with humans.
-Swimming and snorkeling are both good when the seas are calm.
-No facilities or lifeguards but plenty of shade.
+Swimming and snorkeling are both good when the ocean is calm.

 Sea turtle on Hideaways Beach - Kauai, Hawaii